Xjs/VogelfreiEntenBot/README.md

 # TelegramEntenBot
-A Telegram bot that acts like a duck.
-An Example is running here [@enten2_bot](https://t.me/enten2_bot).
+A Telegram bot that looks like a duck, walks like a duck, quacks like a duck, tastes like a duck.
+It should be running under [@VogelfreiEntenBot](https://t.me/VogelfreiEntenBot).

-This Project is moved to [TgTriggerBots](https://github.com/BergiuTelegram/TgTriggerBots).
+It is a fork of https://github.com/BergiuTelegram/TgEntenBot tailored to [Theatergruppe Vogelfrei](http://vogelfrei.in-hd.de)

 ## Dependencies
 ```